fortesl/assignment-rinku/README.md

 # assignment-rinku
-Build a list/detail application in AngularJs
+Build a list/detail application in AngularJs (angular 1)

 The list view should list cars by model/year/price.
 Clicking on a car model should bring the detail view for the car which should include additional details like description and image.
 Clicking the back button in detail view should